benprieur/PyCommonist/README.md

 # PyCommonist

 PyCommonist is coded in Python/PyQt5.
 It is inspired by excellent software [Commonist](https://commons.wikimedia.org/wiki/Commons:Commonist/fr).
 Its usage is to easily upload images to Wikimedia Commons.

-Current version is 0.2 (May 2022).
+Current version is 1.0 (30 May 2022).

 To install and run it:
 * `git clone https://github.com/benprieur/PyCommonist.git`